kaixin-wang/STATS101B-ResearchProject/Source Code/STATS101B-Project-Code.md

 <img src="STATS101B-Project-Code_files/figure-markdown_github/unnamed-chunk-8-1.png" alt="Diagnostics plots for model difference ~ treatment + ID + time"  />
 <p class="caption">
-Diagnostics plots for model difference ~ treatment + ID + time
+Figure 5: Diagnostics plots for model difference ~ treatment + ID + time
 </p>

 Based on the residuals vs. fitted values plot, there is no certain pattern in the graph, and the average value of error terms is mostly around zero.
 This indicates that the assumption of independent error terms with average value of zero is satisfied.
 Based on the normal QQ-plot, we observe that most of the data points are around the 45-degree line through the origin.
 This indicates that the assumption of normally distributed error terms is mostly satisfied.
 Based on the $\\sqrt{standardized\\ residuals}$ vs. fitted values plot, we observe that there is no obvious trend in the value of $\\sqrt{standardized\\ residuals}$.
 This indicates that the assumption of constant variance of error terms is also mostly satisfied.